yushundong/yushundong.github.io/_pages/about.md

 News
 ------
+* Mar.
+2023: One paper accepted by ICHI.
 * Dec.
 2022: One paper accepted by SDM.
 * Nov.
 2022: One paper accepted by AAAI.
 * Oct.
 2022: One paper accepted by WSDM.